dt-apac-services/site/automationtraining/9-quality-evaluation/index.md

 Explore these files to understand how they work.

 Know that you can opt to **not** scrape a dashboard.
 Instead just manually create and add these files to the Git repo.

+Do this now: Remove the references to a dashboard and instead, build the sli.yaml and slo.yaml files manually.
+It is important you know how to do this as, sooner or later, most customers will want to build their files programatically and not have to maintain a dashboard.